 Alexa, cook a two-and-a-half pound copper river salmon fillet in the microwave.

-In the developer console, when you create a skill for cooking appliances, you need to select v3 (preferred) and English (US) as the target version and language for the skill.
+In the developer console, when you create a skill for cooking appliances, select v3 (preferred) and English (US) as the target version and language for the skill.
 This setting ensures your skill receives messages for requests related to cooking appliances.

-When a user asks to defrost or bake an item, Alexa identifies this as the cooking mode for the food.
-A cooking mode can be a predetermined cooking mode such as DEFROST, or a preset mode.
-You specify all of the cooking modes that your appliance supports in your discovery response.
-For more information, see CookingMode.
+When a user asks Alexa to defrost or bake an item, Alexa identifies this as the cooking mode for the food.
+A cooking mode can be a predetermined cooking mode, such as DEFROST, a custom mode, or a preset mode.
+You specify all the cooking modes that your appliance supports in your discovery response.
+For details, see CookingMode.